hbctraining/Training-modules/DGE-functional-analysis/lessons/02_functional_analysis.md

 subset(spia_result, ID == "03013")
 ```

-Then, click on the KEGGLINK, we can view the genes within our dataset from these perturbed pathways:
+Copy the link KEGGLINK output on the console into a web browser to view the genes within our dataset from these perturbed pathways:

 ![perturbed_pathway](../img/hsa03013.png)

 ***